 VMware Virtual Machine

-A virtual computer systems is known as “virtual machine” (VM); a tightly isolated software container with an operating system and application inside.
+A virtual computer systems is known as virtual machine (VM), a tightly isolated software container with an operating system and application inside.
 Each self—contained VM is completely independent.
 Putting multiple VMs on a single computer enables several operating systems and applications to run on just one physical server, or host.
 A thin layer of software called a hypervisor decouples the virtual machines from the host and dynamically allocates computing resources to each virtual machine as needed.
 VMs have the following characteristics, which offer several benefits.
-Encapsulation—save the entire state of a virtual machine to files.
+Save the entire state of a virtual machine to files.
 Move and copy virtual machines as easily as moving and copying files.
-Hardware Independence—provision or migrate any virtual machine to any physical server.
-Isolation—provide fault and security isolation at the hardware level.
+Provision or migrate any virtual machine to any physical server.
+Provide fault and security isolation at the hardware level.
 Preserve performance with advanced resource controls.
-Partitioning—run multiple operating systems on one physical machine.
+Run multiple operating systems on one physical machine.
 Divide system resources between VMs.

 You can reduce energy consumption by decreasing the number of servers in your data center.
 VMware server virtualization can reduce hardware requirements by a 15:1 ratio, enabling you to lessen the environmental impact of your organization’s IT without sacrificing reliability or service levels.
 Server and desktop hardware consolidation can also help you achieve a 20 to 30 percent lower cost per application, as well as defer data center construction costs by $1,000 per square foot.
 VMware vSphere with Operations Management allows for a 50 to 70 percent higher virtual machine density per host than commodity offerings.